-As Thanksgiving gets closer and my recipe idea list gets longer, I decided to whip together one of my favorites: stuffing.
+As Thanksgiving gets closer and my recipe idea list gets longer, I decided to whip together one of my favorites: vegetarian stuffing.
 I’ve made a lot of stuffing dishes in my life, but it wasn’t until creating this vegetable bread stuffing that I knew was onto something.

 Did you know stuffing isn’t a standard vegetarian/vegan dish?
 Most regular recipes use chicken broth as the liquid base, and eggs as a flavor enhancer.
 Lucky for us there’s an easy swap: vegetable broth and loads of veggies!
 Just like that, you have a vegan stuffing that everyone will love.

 This easy stuffing recipe features ingredients chosen to make this a dish filled with as much flavor as possible.
 We’ll start off with a mix of veggies and mushrooms, followed by many different seasonings, and tying it all together with delicious sourdough.

 - Sourdough Bread: The bread can make or break a stuffing recipe!
 Go for something guaranteed to be delicious by using sourdough bread (or check out our list of bread types here for more ideas).
 You’ll need 1 large loaf, amounting to about 10 cups of cubed bread.

 - Olive Oil or Butter: Either olive oil or butter can be used to cook the mushrooms and coat the bread cubes.
 You’ll need 4 tablespoons, divided.

 - Mushrooms: Mushrooms add a great savory flavor and texture to stuffing.
 Be sure they’re sliced or chopped prior to sautéing! (guide to cutting mushrooms this way)

 - Veggies: Onion, celery, and carrots bring loads of flavor while helping this vegetable stuffing pair well with your other Thanksgiving dishes.